KhadySall/KhadySall/README.md

-I am Khady Sarah Sall, an aerospace engineering student at the Institut of Polytechnic Sciences and Aeronautics (IPSA) in Paris.
+Hi, I am Khady Sarah Sall, an aerospace engineering student at the Institut of Polytechnic Sciences and Aeronautics (IPSA) in Paris.
 Currently in my final year of a master’s program in Aerospace Vehicles, I specialize in mechanics and structures.

 I am passionate about everything related to aerospace, robotics, artificial intelligence, and the world of data.